nsoul97/object_size_prediction/README.md

 - SVM
 - GaussianProcess

-for each of the 8 feature sets.
+for each of all the following feature sets.

 ### Feature Sets
 The kinematic features that are engineered for each feature set are the following: